Rationale for Including Multiple Fiat Currencies in Terra’s Peg

 Since stablecoins have a fixed exchange rate and free capital flow, they cannot achieve fully sovereign monetary policy according to the ‘impossible trinity’ theory.
-Thus single-currency pegged stablecoins are exposed to potentially imprudent unilateral policy actions by the single sovereign upon which they are reliant.
+Thus, centralized single-currency pegged stablecoins are exposed to potentially imprudent unilateral policy actions by the single sovereign upon which they are reliant.
 Creating a price stable cryptocurrency that is explicitly tied to a single central authority is by its very nature a centralized approach, and not a robust method for creating a new global decentralized currency that can be widely adopted.
-A single-currency approach can also inhibit adoption among people and institutions not directly affiliated with the United States (which is most of the world).
+A centralized approach can also inhibit adoption among people and institutions not directly affiliated with the United States (which is most of the world).
 And as described in the next section, stablecoins that are pegged to the U.S. dollar alone actually subject their global users to greater volatility and potential losses compared to stablecoins that have a properly diversified multi-currency peg.

 The Rationale for a Multi-Currency Peg